yihui/servr/README.md

 ## Daemonized server

-All server functions be used in the daemonized mode, i.e., they can be non-blocking in the R session, which allows you to continue working in the R console after the server is launched.
+All server functions can be used in the daemonized mode, i.e., they can be non-blocking in the R session, which allows you to continue working in the R console after the server is launched.
 This mode can be set via the argument `daemon = TRUE` in most server functions.
 See `?server_config` for more